SantiagoRomero2707/Tecnical-MediSmart/README.md

 ﻿# PRUEBA TECNICA MEDISMART

-# My Service

-This is a RESTful service built using C# and the ASP.NET Core framework.
-It provides a simple API for managing a collection of resources.
+This is a RESTful service built using C# and the ASP.NET Core framework and connected with SQL Server 2019.
+It provides a simple API for managing a collection of users.

 ## Getting Started